jdart1/nnue/README.md

 - no SIMD for non-Intel such as M1
 - read only, no support for writing network files
 - does not validate hash codes from existing network files
+- lacking certain optimizations that are in Stockfish

 ## Compilation

 Requires C++-17.
 The Makefile (Gnu Make) builds a test executable. -DSIMD must be specificed to select SIMD optimizations.
-If SIMD is set then tthe following flags can be set to select the desired instruction set(s).
+If SIMD is set then the following flags can be set to select the desired instruction set(s).
 They can be combined and are utilized in the following order of precedence.

 1. AVX512
 2. VNNI (in addition to AVX2)